traefik/mesh/docs/content/install.md

     If you do not want to install them, or want to avoid the warning, use the new `--skip-crds` flag.
     More information can be found in the [Helm documentation](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#method-1-let-helm-do-it-for-you).

-!!!
-Warning "SMI Mode (Deprecated)"
-    The SMI mode is deprecated, and you should consider the use of the backward compatible ACL mode described above.
-    For that reason, the corresponding option `smi.enable`, has been removed from the Helm Chart (v2.0.0).

 ## Platform recommendations

 Maesh works on Kubernetes environments that conforms to the global Kubernetes specification.